Phala-Network/phala-wiki-next/content/en-us/general/phala-network/tokenomics.md

 ### Slash rules

 The slash rules for workers are defined below.
-No slash rules have been implemented at the moment, but will start in the near future.
+No slash rules have been implemented at the moment but will start in the near future.

 | Severity | Fault                               | Punishment                                |
 | -------- | ----------------------------------- | ----------------------------------------- |